hashicorp/terraform/website/docs/configuration/modules.html.md

 # Modules

 A _module_ is a container for multiple resources that are used together.

 Every Terraform configuration has at least one module, known as its _root module_, which consists of the resources defined in the `.tf` files in the main working directory.

-A module can call other modules, allowing the suite of resources within the child module to be included into the configuration in a concise way.
+A module can call other modules, which lets you include the child module's resources into the configuration in a concise way.
 Modules can also be called multiple times, either within the same configuration or in separate configurations, allowing resource configurations to be packaged and re-used.